cp2k/dbcsr/CONTRIBUTING.md

 # Contributing to DBCSR
 The core of DBCSR is written in Fortran.
 All other languages must be supported through bindings.

 There is a single [API](./src/dbcsr_api.F) file for DBCSR, which is provided for external usage only. **Do not use the API for any internal DBCSR development!** Packages build on top of DBCSR, for example [DBCSR Tensors](https://github.com/cp2k/dbcsr/tree/develop/src/tensors), **must only use** the DBCSR API.
+Note that any change in the APIs will require a major release of the library.

 We support Make and CMake for compilation, please keep the build system updated when adding/removing files.
 When adding new functions, it is extremely important to provide simple test programs, aka "unit tests", to check whether these functions are performing as they should.
 The directory [test](./tests) serves as infrastructure for that.
 If you do not feel comfortable with integrating these tests with the build system, please notify the other developers.

 It is also appreciated to have examples (under the directory [examples](./examples)).
-They must be independent of the DBCSR compilation and only use the DBCSR API.
+They must be independent of the DBCSR compilation and only use the DBCSR APIs.

 DBCSR developers can find additional information on the [Development](https://github.com/cp2k/dbcsr/wiki/Development) wiki page.